best probiotic supplement

 What is the Microbiome

-Our digestive tract contains over 100 trillion bacteria, and most of these are in the large intestine, this bacteria is collectively known as your Microbiome.
+Our digestive tract contains over 100 trillion bacteria, and most of these are in the large intestine, this bacteria is collectively known as your microbiome.
 This means that you have about 10 bacteria for every human cell in the body!

-In the last 10 years in particular there has been a huge amount of research going into the gut microbiome, and how this can affect nearly every aspect of our health.
-Improving the health of our gut bacteria can improve everything from weight loss to depression and chronic health issues to proper hormone balance.
+In the last 10 years in particular there has been a huge amount of research going into the gut microbiome, and how this can affect nearly every aspect of our health, not just gastrointestinal disorders.

 The bacteria in our gut microbiome come under 3 different categories: